Memory studies: Contemporary vs past memory

 Contemporary memory differs from memory in past societies in that historical memory today is not what it used to be.
 It used to mark the relation of a community or a nation to its past but the boundary between past and present used to be stronger and more stable than it appears to be today.
 Untold recent and not so recent pasts impinge upon the present through modern media of reproduction like photography, film, recorded music and the Internet, as well as through the explosion of historical scholarship and an ever more voracious museal culture.
 The past has become part of the present in ways simply unimaginable in earlier centuries.

 Although remembering is about the past, it takes place in the present establishing the meanings and significance of the past for those who may or may not have experienced it.
 Memory involves much work and is therefore a “verb” or “action” word and not just the description of a practice.
-Memory as a “symbolic representation of the past embedded in social action” and is also emphasises that memory is a practice of recollection rather than just a set of facts.
+Memory as a “symbolic representation of the past embedded in social action” and also emphasises that memory is a practice of recollection rather than just a set of facts.